 He has lived in the district for a decade and is married to Michelle Ostrelich.
 They have two daughters, Fiona, who attends Iroquois Middle School, and Rachel, who attend Rosendale Elementary.

-(Jennifer) Zhao, of 2175 Foxhill Drive, is serving his first term on the
+(Jennifer) Zhao, of 2175 Foxhill Drive, is serving her first term on the

 Board.
 She is a full-time stay-at-home mom and owner of a home-based